Take Charge of Your Legal Education!

 ASP offers weekly workshops for all 1Ls to build skills essential for law school success, such as active reading, case briefing, and preparing for exams.

-In fall 2013, these workshops will teach these skills in connection with the substance of two doctrinal classes: Civil Procedure (Professor John Greabe) and Torts (Professor Mitch Simon).
+In spring 2014, these workshops will teach these skills in connection with the substance of two doctrinal classes: Constitutional Law (Professor John Greabe) and Constitutional Law (Professor Calvin Massey).

-Students should enroll in the ASP 1L Embedded Workshops course site on TWEN for details, including a calendar of workshop meetings.
+Students should enroll in the ASP 1L Embedded Workshops Spring 2014 course site on TWEN for details, including a calendar of workshop meetings.

 Work with Upper Level Students